Marang Fruit

 Short Introduction

 Marang fruit in English is a type of ‘Breadfruit’ which are versatile fruits from the Mulberry Family, that can be eaten in all stages of development and maturity.
 This is one of the healthiest and unique fruits in the Philippines.
-A common figure around Mindanao, while it looks like a hybrid of Kamansi (breadnut) and Langka (jackfruit), it’s softer and has a more favorable scent especially when ripened.
+A common figure around Mindanao, while it looks like a hybrid of Kamansi fruit (breadnut) and Langka (jackfruit), it’s softer and has a more favorable scent especially when ripened.

 Marang origins; The marang fruit tree grows in countries with tropical climates, namely, Philippines, Indonesia, and Malaysia.
-The marang tree grows to a height of approximately 25 meters, and bears fruit after 4 to 5 years, is harvested manually since they do not fall onto the ground unless they are overripe, during September, October, and occasionally December.
+The marang tree grows to a height of approximately 25 meters, and bears fruit after 4 to 5 years, is harvested manually since they do not fall onto the ground unless they are overripe.
+When is the Marang season in Davao?
+The Marang fruit season starts at September, October, and sometimes ends at December.
 The fruit bears resemblance to the jackfruit, with large green or sometimes brown spiny skin with dull ends, it of the same size or smaller than a football.
-Lightly sliced with a knife to open, pulling the skin apart to a cluster of white or yellowish soft flesh like bulbs with seeds hidden inside, surrounding the inedible core.
-The seeds are only edible after it’s roasted.
-You can pick the meat with a fork or by hand.
-It has a custard-like texture and tastes like a mix of jackfruit, pear, and pineapple.

 - Helps relieve constipation, being a rich source of dietary fiber that not only helps the gut, it helps relieve you of stomach problems and diseases.